-- Recirculate: Curating your own content back into the circulation is a great way to realize more ROI from your investment in content.
+- Recirculate: Curating your own content back into circulation is a great way to realize more ROI from your investment in content.
 Then, pairing it up with fresh content allows you to bring your content back into the news cycle naturally by connecting it with current events or discussions.

 - Companion Articles: Another use for curated content is to add a second post or article that expands on your subject but takes only the time it find, organize, and annotate the links you share.
-This provides your audience value, you get the extra click, and shows your authority by sharing worthwhile content.
-This helps with the authenticity of your output and lets your audience know that your content is not just an endless series of sales pitches, it is about providing them value that will encourage the return visit.
+This provides your audience value, you get the extra click, and shows your authority because you are sharing worthwhile content.
+This helps with the authenticity of your output and lets your audience know that your content is not just an endless series of sales pitches, it is about providing them value that will encourage return visits.

 That’s even while we call our blog Content Mixology – we believe firmly in that mixture of different kinds of content to help companies achieve their goals in production for content marketing or production purposes.
 You decide on the elements of the mix that work for you based on your resources, audience and goals.
 Curation and social can even provide your publishing efforts a unique edge: check out my companion post about Johnston Press’ Scottish Independence Platform, where they are using curation and social interaction to provide an innovative and comprehensive way to bring a range of perspectives to an important and developing story.
 We also can show you many more examples of brands and publishers that have used technology to expand what they can produce, empowering their content marketing teams and editors to produce more effective, informed content at a quicker pace to meet modern always-on demands.